-Major policy proposals and decisions
+• Major policy proposals and decisions

-Include information that you can make available to the public without damaging international relations or internal policy development.
+Include information that you can make available to the public without damaging relations with other public bodies, international relations or internal policy development.

 Background information relating to major policy proposals and decisions

 Include facts, and analyses of facts, relevant and important to the framing of major policy proposals and decisions.